LiGaSt-Aaron-Slendich/NewTerraforged/README.md

-# TerraForged
+# NewTerraForged

-TerraForged is a world-gen mod for Minecraft (Java).
-This branch is being actively developed for 1.18, is very stripped back, and may be unstable.
+NewTerraForged is an unofficial branch of TerraForged.